Speedway (store): Separation from Marathon Petroleum and sale to Seven & i Holdings Co., Ltd.

 7-Eleven has not disclosed publicly the future of the Speedway chain, but it is expected that the two chains' respective loyalty programs (7 Rewards and Speedy Rewards) will be merged.
-7-Eleven slowly started rebranding many Speedway products in November 2021, starting with Speedway's Club Chill & Speedy Freeze drinks being rebranded under the Big Gulp & Slurpee names respectively, while Speedway's store brand products such as Speedy Choice snacks and Enon Springs bottled water started being replaced by 7-Eleven's own 7 Select in December 2021.
+7-Eleven slowly started rebranding many Speedway products in November 2021, starting with Speedway's Club Chill & Speedy Freeze drinks being rebranded under the Big Gulp and Slurpee names respectively, while Speedway's store brand products such as Speedy Choice snacks and Enon Springs bottled water started being replaced by 7-Eleven's own 7 Select in December 2021.
 Many fans of Speedy Freeze complained on social media about the drink being replaced by Slurpee-branded products, though other frozen drink fans have said the two drinks are identical.
+7-Eleven also removed Speedway from Pilot Flying J's One9 fueling network for truck drivers in favor of their own 7 Fleet fueling network.

 In March 2022, Speedway began replacing its roller grill items such as Tornados and egg rolls with 7-Eleven's proprietary Big Bite products such as large hot dogs, cheeseburger links, and taquitos.
 Throughout 2022, Speedway locations that had Speedway's own Speedy Café quick service restaurant concept had their café's gradually replaced by 7-Eleven's own concepts, either Raise the Roost Chicken & Biscuits or Laredo Taco Company, the latter of which was acquired when 7-Eleven purchased Stripes Convenience Stores.

 As part of the deal, Marathon agreed to supply the Speedway locations with fuel for 15 years.
 If 7-Eleven decides to convert the Speedway brand name over to 7-Eleven, it is not known if the locations would sell 7-Eleven branded fuel or sell Marathon or ARCO-branded fuel.
 Prior to the deal, Marathon had an existing partnership with 7-Eleven, mostly in Appalachia.

+In a departure from its Marathon days, in March 2023 7-Eleven announced plans to install its 7 Charge electric vehicle charging stations across all of its banners including Speedway.
+The charging stations support CCS and CHAdeMO plugs, as well as Tesla vehicles with an adapter.